 The payment of affiliation fees from member clubs is on a per capita basis of their athletes.
 The amount and method of payment of these affiliation fees is determined periodically by Council at an Annual General Meeting.
 AMA has also established a levy on competitors at AMA Championship events to provide funds required for Council travel and accommodation costs, and to enable the Association to assist States and Territories holding such events.

-The Council agreed on a 5-year Strategic Plan for the organisation for the period 2004-2009.
+The Council agreed on a 5-year Strategic Plan for the organisation for the period 2015-2020.
 It identified the key issues and set future directions for the Association together with strategies and actions necessary to achieve its objectives (see elsewhere on this website).
-A review was conducted in 2007.

 Policy Documents (in PDF):